LEARN ABOUT OXLUMO®(lumasiran)

 How OXLUMO was tested in infants and children younger than 6 years

-In another clinical trial, OXLUMO was studied in 18 patients (infants and children younger than 6 years old) diagnosed with PH1, who did not have severe kidney damage, and were not on dialysis:
+In another clinical trial, OXLUMO was studied in 18 patients (infants and children younger than 6 years old) diagnosed with PH1, who did not have advanced kidney disease, and were not on hemodialysis:

 Measured by the ratio of oxalate in the urine to creatinine level.